Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

 \subsection{Diffusive motion with different particle size and number density}

 Polyvinyl alcohol (PVA) finds extensive use in spinning applications, making its rheological properties pivotal for efficient processing.
 In this context, we measure the viscosity of a 4(w/v)(\%) of PVA in water, which is in the dilute regime.
 The solution behaves as a Newtonian fluid with a viscosity of $\eta \approx$ 25 mPa$\cdot$s per manufacturer information.
 Here, we aim to demonstrate that the scattering analysis of microscopy by the AIUQ approach can overcome potentially challenging scenarios for MPT, such as optically dense samples due to large particle numbers or fast dynamics leading to unidentifiable switching of particle positions.
+The standard DDM was shown to outperform MPT in an optically dense system \cite{bayles2017probe}.
+However, this was only possible when a specific wave vector range was selected.
+A method using all wave vectors (i.e. not selecting q) has not been demonstrated before.

-The MSD of a diffusive process can be related to viscosity by the Stokes-Einstein equation \cite{einstein1905molekularkinetischen}:
+The MSD of a diffusive process can be related to viscosity $\eta$ by the Stokes-Einstein equation \cite{einstein1905molekularkinetischen}:

 where $k_B= 1.38 \times 10^{-23} J/K$ is the Boltzmann constant, $T_a$ is the absolute temperature, $r_p$ is the radius of the particle.
-Keeping $T_a$, $\eta$ constant, the slope of $\langle \Delta x^2(\Delta t)\rangle$ versus $\Delta t$ decreases proportionally to increase in the particle radius $r_p$.
-We prepare several of the same composition but mix them with $2r_p = $ 1 $\mu$m, 200 nm, and 100 nm particles, separately.
-All particles are used at volume fraction $\phi$ = 1$ \times 10^{-4}$, but the particle densities of the 200 nm and 100 nm particles are much higher, as shown in the insets in Fig. \ref{fig:diffusive_2sizes_exp}.
+Keeping $T_a$, $\eta$ constant, the slope of $\langle \Delta x^2(\Delta t)\rangle$ versus $\Delta t$ decreases proportionally to increasing particle radius $r_p$.
+We prepare several samples of the same composition but adding particles of different sizes $2r_p = $ 1 $\mu$m, 200 nm, and 100 nm in each one.
+All fluorescent image sequences were captured at particle volume fraction $\phi$ = 1$ \times 10^{-4}$, but the number densities of the 200 nm and 100 nm particles are much higher, as shown in the insets in Fig. \ref{fig:diffusive_2sizes_exp}.
+The bright field image sequence was captured at particle volume fraction $\phi$ = 2$ \times 10^{-3}$.